shivammathur/setup-php/README.md

 **Notes**
 - Do not setup multiple self-hosted runners on a single server instance as parallel workflow will conflict with each other.
 - Do not setup self-hosted runners on the side on your development environment or your production server.
+- Avoid using the same labels for your `self-hosted` runners which are used by `GitHub-hosted` runners.

 ### Local Testing Setup